Adeola-Helen/Adeola-Helen/README.md

 Welcome to my GitHub!

-I build **data-driven and creative solutions** that help businesses work smarter — from analyzing customer behavior to optimizing pricing, streamlining operations, and designing brand systems that scale.
+I build **data-driven and creative solutions** that help businesses work smarter, from analyzing customer behavior to optimizing pricing, streamlining operations, and designing brand systems that scale.

 My work lives at the intersection of **analytics, operations, and strategy**, where insights meet implementation.
 Whether it’s designing **Power BI dashboards**, **SQL-based automations**, or **process improvement frameworks**, my goal is to make data not just useful but actionable.